Brewers vs. Astros Player Props Betting Odds

-Christian Yelich and Yordan Alvarez are two of the top players with prop bets on the table when the Milwaukee Brewers and the Houston Astros square off at American Family Field on Tuesday (at 7:40 PM ET).
+Christian Yelich and Yordan Alvarez are among the players with prop bets for the taking when the Milwaukee Brewers and the Houston Astros meet at American Family Field on Wednesday (at 1:10 PM ET).

 Bet on this matchup or its props with DraftKings!